Sunak can win next general election, say Scottish Tory MPs and MSPs - NewsBreak

 “A second divisive referendum is the wrong priority for Scotland at the worst possible time.”

-He knows competence and prosperity are not just a recipe for Conservative success across the UK, but also to beat the SNP
+He knows competence and prosperity are not just a recipe for Conservative success across the UK, but also to beat the SNPGroup of Scottish Tory politicians

 The group went on to say that Mr Sunak was the “best candidate” to deal with the cost of living crisis as well as deliver “leadership on the world stage”.